Issue Two:

 About Us

-Concrete Harbor Magazine is a quarterly online literary magazine that publishes original work by students aged 11–22.
+Concrete Harbor Magazine is a student magazine that publishes original work by students aged 13–26.
 We offer a rare opportunity for young artists to be featured in a high-quality magazine and introduced to a large widespread audience.

 Submissions are competitive—we aim to spotlight the very best work from emerging creatives with something urgent to say.
 We do encourage simultaneous submissions to other publications.
 This increases your chances of being published, and your voice deserves every opportunity to be heard.